Christmas in Chicago!

 Other great malls in the suburbs include Oakbrook Center and Woodfield Mall in Schaumburg.

 We also visited several restaurants on our trip.
 Check out my reviews of the following restaurants in the Chicago and surrounding suburbs:

 I always try to visit different Hard Rock locations on every trip as I like the touristy vibe, plus I collect all the glasses.
-Chicago’s Hard Rock is a bit of a dud compared to others, plus it is located kind of off to a corner which is a bit strange, nevertheless, the food was good as always (love the twisted mac and cheese) and it was decorated nicely for the holidays.
+Chicago’s Hard Rock location is a bit dull compared to others, nevertheless, the food was good as always (love the twisted mac and cheese) and it was decorated nicely for the holidays.

 Oak Lawn Family Restaurant